-- Consolidate like items of lesser value by type of equipment (i.e., telephones, office furniture) with quantities or types to be purchased noted in the comments column.
-See Appendix 3 for WRAPS/START requirements. - List all equipment that will be leased, including vehicles. - For guidance in determining allowable insurance costs, please refer to 2 CFR 200, Subpart D, Section 310 Insurance Coverage.
-The Bureau will no longer allow charges to its agreements for costs of insuring equipment purchased with program funds against loss or damage, except for unique or high expense items.
-The Bureau will allow charges for automobile liability and comprehensive insurance coverage. - Supplies: - Show all tangible personal property by appropriate category (office supplies, classroom supplies, etc.) that may be purchased and charged under the agreement.
-The budget narrative should describe the types of items included in each of the categories and the proposed use (e.g. pens, pencils, notebooks, printer paper, etc.). - For example: 12 months x 100/month x 3 project offices = 3,600 - Due to the opening of a new project office to support DHS circuit rides, project supplies include the following items: 2 laptop computers, 3 desktop computers, and 2 printers (2 laptop computers x \$700 = \$1,400; 3 desktop computers x \$1,200 = \$3,600; 2 printers x \$400 = \$800).
+- Show all tangible personal property by appropriate category (office supplies, classroom supplies, etc.) that may be purchased and charged under the agreement.
+The budget narrative should describe the types of items included in each of the categories and the proposed use (e.g. pens, pencils, notebooks, printer paper, etc.). - For example: 12 months x \$100/month x 3 project offices = \$3,600 - Due to the opening of a new project office to support DHS circuit rides, project supplies include the following items: 2 laptop computers, 3 desktop computers, and 2 printers (2 laptop computers x \$700 = \$1,400; 3 desktop computers x \$1,200 = \$3,600; 2 printers x \$400 = \$800).

-• Contractual:
+Contractual:

-- List all proposed sub-contracts or sub-recipients that are anticipated to carry out the proposed program, i.e., security guards, additional personnel, sub-agreements with an implementing partners etc. These agreements are subject to the regulations set forth in 2 CFR 200, Appendix II. - Construction: - Generally, the Bureau limits the use of Federal assistance awards to implement new construction programs and programs involving significant construction activities consistent with Department-wide policy.
+List all proposed sub-contracts or sub-recipients that are anticipated to carry out the proposed program, i.e., security guards, additional personnel, subagreements with an implementing partners etc. These agreements are subject to the regulations set forth in 2 CFR 200, Appendix II.

+Construction:

+Generally, the Bureau limits the use of Federal assistance awards to implement new construction programs and programs involving significant construction activities consistent with Department-wide policy.
 An applicant may, however, request consideration of minor construction related activities that consist of the renovation or rehabilitation of existing permanent structures with a sufficient description of the activities and/or related statements of work to be performed.
 The construction, renovation, or rehabilitation of temporary structures should be excluded from this section.